H-M-H/xcb-imdkit-rs/Readme.md

 ## Dependencies

-This crate depends on `xcb` and `xcb-util`. `xcb-imdkit` is built from source, which requires a C compiler and git if the xcb-imdkit submodule has not been initialized, and statically linked by default.
-If you prefer to use the system version of `xcb-imdkit` (make sure you have at least version 1.0.3 installed), you can specify `use-system-lib` as feature flag, `pkg-config` is required to let Rust know where to find the libraries to link to in this case.
+This crate depends on `xcb` and `xcb-util`. `xcb-imdkit` is built from source, which requires a C compiler and git if the xcb-imdkit submodule has not been initialized.
+It is statically linked by default.
+If you prefer to use the system version of `xcb-imdkit` (make sure you have at least version 1.0.3 installed), you can specify `use-system-lib` as feature flag, `pkg-config` is required in both cases to let Rust know where to find the libraries.

 ## Using xcb-imdkit-rs